softwaremill/bootzooka/README.md

 curl -o- -L https://yarnpkg.com/install.sh | bash
 ```

-Then, you can start the frontend
+Then, you can start the frontend:

 ```sh
 ./frontend-start.sh